dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 Powerusers are able to develop, test and publish their custom analyzers easily and contribute them back to community.
 The local development scenario doesn’t require roundtrip through packaging.

 A solid set of in-the-box analyzers is provided by MSBuild and the .NET SDK, extended each release, with high quality reports (pointing exact locations of issue, offering clear and actionable explanations, not repetitive for builds with multi-execution or/and multi-importing of a same script in single build context).
-The existing in-the-box analyzers are gradually enabled by default and their severity increased - in waves (likely tied to sdk releases) - aiming to constantly increase quality of our customers build scripts.
-MSBuild.exe (and hence Visual Studio) builds will take more conservative approach with requiring an explicit opt-in into the analyzers - in order to not introduce upgrade blockers.
+The existing in-the-box analyzers are gradually enabled by default and their severity increased - in waves (likely tied to sdk releases) - aiming to constantly increase the quality of our customers build scripts.
+To avoid breaking customers builds, there will still be an explicit user gesture required to opt into running the analysis.
+This will be done either by configuring the analyzers with `.editorconfig` or auto-enabling the analysis based on the TFM of the project.
+There will be no difference between building with `dotnet build` and with `MSBuild.exe`, they will follow the same enablement rules with the set of enabled built-in analyzers derived from `.editorconfig` and TFM/props.
+Building in Visual Studio will eventually reach parity with command-line build as well.

+Projects that don't use the .NET SDK and those that are not SDK-style at all are TBD.
+There is a possibility of using a property like `MSBuildAnalysisLevel` to enable some base analyzers we believe will add value everywhere.

 The analysis has small impact on build duration with ability to disable analysis altogether which will remove all the performance costs associated with the analysis.
-The perf impact on representative projects is continuously monitored and documented by the MsBuild team.
+The perf impact on representative projects is continuously monitored and documented by the MSBuild team.

 # Scope of initial iteration